-Whitney Houston Was Sexually Abused by Her Cousin Singer Dee Dee Warwick, New Documentary Claims
+Whitney Houston Was Sexually Abused by Her Cousin, Singer Dee Dee Warwick, New Documentary Claims

 A new documentary about Whitney Houston, which premiered at the Cannes Film Festival Wednesday, has made stunning allegations about the icon’s early childhood.

-In Whitney allegations that the late star was abused sexually abused by Dee Dee Warwick are brought forth.
-Warwick was Houston’s cousin and the sister of songstress Dionne Warwick.
+In Whitney allegations that the late star was sexually abused by Dee Dee Warwick are brought forth.
+Warwick was Houston’s cousin and the sister of singer Dionne Warwick.

-Dee Dee passed away in 2008, four years before Houston died after drowning in a bathtub, which was caused in part by heart disease and cocaine use.
+Dee Dee died in 2008, four years before Houston died after drowning in a bathtub, which was caused in part by heart disease and cocaine use.

-Kevin Macdonald, the director for Whitney, told Indiewire that it was the “I Have Nothing” singer’s brother, Gary Garland, who told Macdonald he had been sexually abused as a child by Dee Dee and believed Houston had also been molested.
+Kevin Macdonald, the director of Whitney, told Indiewire that Houston’s half-brother, Gary Garland, told him he had been sexually abused as a child by Dee Dee and believed Houston had also been molested.

+RELATED: Whitney Houston Shades Paula Abdul in Trailer for Documentary: ‘That Girl Is Singing Off-Key’

 The director said two months went by after he had spoken to Garland before Houston’s aunt, Mary Jones, spoke to him to confirm the singer had been abused.

-The filmmaker, 50, said he decided to reach out to the singer’s family initially about the possibility that she had been abused after watching old footage of the late singer.
+The filmmaker, 50, said he decided to reach out to the singer’s family initially about the possibility that she had been abused after watching old footage of Houston.

 “There was something about her discomfort in her own skin, something about the way she presents or hides herself, her lack of overt sexuality,” Macdonald told the publication.
 “She’s this beautiful woman but she’s very closed in her demeanor.”